 - The most critical leaders when it comes to achieving excellence and managing change

-Since the singular end goal of implementing change in schools must be to improve student learning, we need to stop talking about technology as a focus and ensure, instead, that we establish distributed leadership based on the principles discussed here.
+Since the singular end goal of implementing change in schools must be to improve student learning, we need to stop talking about technology as a focus and ensure, instead, that we establish distributed leadership based on these principles.
 Often, the focus of school improvement is based on the conventions of revising structures and curriculum without prior or adequate consideration of the impact this has on culture and, therefore, student learning.
 As Fullan has correctly contended, “structure does make a difference, but it is not the main point of achieving success.
 Transforming the culture – changing the way we do things around here – is the main point.”
-This, surely, is the essential component that must be developed in order to make the digital leap.

 Michael Fullan.
 Leading in a Culture of Change.
 Jossey-Bass; (2007).